The Fake Translation Saga

 Rig Veda 1.61.7 “In the yajnic programmes of this Indra, lord of rule and power who measures everything to size, Vishnu, the great sun pervading everything with its light, drinks up the delicious holy foods prepared and sent up sanctified from the yajna, and then, challenging the mountainous cloud hoarding up the wealth of the same yajnic foods in the form of vapours, breaks up the cloud and throws it down (realising the showers of rain).”
 Tr.
 Tulsi Ram

-The same verse is also repeated in Atharva Veda which Arya Samaji Vaidyanath Shastri translates as,
+The same verse is also repeated in the Atharva Veda.
+Arya Samaj scholar Vaidyanath Shastri translates it as follows.

 अस्येदु मातुः सवनेषु सद्यो महः पितुं पपिवाञ्चार्वन्ना |